|Address||Allego Charging Station, Rue des Usines, 31150 Fenouillet, France|

-AC charger sessions can be paid for with VISA, Mastercard, Amex or SEPA direct debit using our Smoov App.
-Or by using an MSP charge card.
+Regular (AC) charging sessions can be paid for by using an MSP charging card.
+Or with all major creditcards or SEPA direct debit using our Smoov App.

-As a CPO we do not provide charging cards ourselves.
-You can request a charging card at one of the MSPs in the UK.
+As a Charge Point Operator we do not provide charging cards ourselves.
+You can request a charging card at one of the MSPs in your region.

 There could be multiple reasons for this.

-- If you have a new MSP card that is not yet activated.
+- You have a new MSP card that is not yet activated.
 In this case, you need to contact your MSP to activate the card.

-- The new cards are not yet registered at Allego.
+- The new card is not yet registered at Allego.
 In this case, your MSP needs to send us the card information.